troytop/tt-catalog/services/HPE/pass-through/README.md

-# Haven on Demand
+# PassThrough service

 ### Info:

-This service returns an API key which can be used to access Haven on Demand APIs.
+pass-through service, accepts JSON and makes it available to CF apps in VCAP Services

 ### Usage:

-Select HavenOnDemand from catalog.
+Select PassThrough from catalog.

 Click deploy.

-The API key is now available for use.
+Supply the JSON that needs to be available in CF Apps